WINTER ACONITE

 5th March 2010, Dunham Massey, Cheshire.
 Photo: © RWD

 Flowers large and deep yellow.
-Leaves in a collar-like frill just below the single flower.
+Those 'leaves' in a collar-like frill just below the single flower are actually very long and once-divided sepals.

 5th March 2010, Dunham Massey, Cheshire.
 Photo: © RWD

-Flowers have six petals which at first form a ball, later a goblet.
-Seldom open fully.
+Flowers have (usually) six petals which at first form a ball, later a goblet.
+Flowers seldom open fully.
+They are surrounded by (usually) 6 sepals.
 Note the seedlings without flowers which have five-pairs of leaves.

 5th March 2010, Dunham Massey, Cheshire.
 Photo: © RWD